-A Twitter conversation last night instigated by Olivier Blanchard and carried on ad nauseum elsewhere, reminded me of a long-time guilty pleasure: Nutella.
+A Twitter conversation last night instigated by Olivier Blanchard and carried on ad nauseum elsewhere, sales reminded me of a long-time guilty pleasure: Nutella.
 Just typing the word makes me salivate – and I have to restrain myself from running upstairs to slather some of that rich hazelnutty goodness on melba toast.
 And apparently I’m not alone: in additon to Twitter fetishists, Nutella has 3.5 million fans on Facebook.

 So why all the nuts?